matrix-org/synapse/docs/admin_api/user_admin_api.rst

 **Parameters**

-The following query parameters are available:
+The following parameters should be set in the URL:

 - ``user_id`` - fully qualified: for example, ``@user:server.com``.

+**Response**

-The following fields are possible in the JSON response body:
+The following fields are returned in the JSON response body:

 - ``devices`` - An array of objects, each containing information about a device.
   Device objects contain the following fields: